drdemay/Recipe_Rating/README.md

 # Recipe_Rating
-Using Machine Learning to predict based on factors the star ratings of a recipe
+Use Machine Learning to predict recipe rating based on nutritional factors of a recipe